druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 Using some of these rules, a retiree could often achieve a higher expected withdrawal rate than 4%, at the cost of a modest worsening of the worst-case withdrawal rate.

-In creating this analysis, the goals were:
+In creating this analysis, my goals were:

 1) *A simple model* where we can create understandable strategies that may improve on a fixed withdrawal, at varying levels of risk aversion.